mann-brinson/CO2Emissions_Predictive_Analysis/README.md

 **USER GUIDE**

 **DESCRIPTION:** This application will create and run machine-learning models against US state emissions, economic, energy production, and energy consumption tables to predict future emissions.
+This project was based off of an assignment for USC INF 550 in Fall 2019 - Data Science at Scale, advised by Prof. Seon Ho Kim.

 **HOW TO RUN THE PYTHON APPLICATION**